pavel-2020/devextreme-documentation/concepts/05 Widgets/DataGrid/40 Scrolling/Scrolling.md

 ---

 The **DataGrid** adapts its scrolling mechanism to the current platform.
-It utilizes native scrolling on most platforms, except non-Mac desktops and Android 4.0 below devices, where the widget simulates scrolling.
+It utilizes native scrolling on most platforms, except non-Mac desktops and Android 4.0 below devices, where the UI component simulates scrolling.
 You can force the **DataGrid** to use native or simulated scrolling on all platforms by setting the [useNative](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/scrolling/useNative.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/scrolling/#useNative') option.

 ---
 ##### jQuery